Overview

 A. ECONOMIC BENEFITS FROM THIRD-PARTIES

-client of the Firm for providing investment advisory services.
+with the provision of investment advisory services.

 B. COMPENSATION TO THIRD-PARTIES FOR REFERRALS